Census in the Philippines

-The Philippine census is a regularly occurring and official inventory of the human population and housing units in the Philippines.
+The Philippine census (senso/sensus) is a regularly occurring and official inventory of the human population and housing units in the Philippines.
 Since 1970, the population has been enumerated every five years.
 (Note: Except in 1985 (due to a crisis) and 2005 (due to a reenacted budget until 2006; census was later rescheduled to 2007).)
 Results from the censuses are used to allocate congressional seats and fund government programs.

-The mid-year census is known as the Census of Population (POPCEN), while the decennial census is referred to as the Census of Population and Housing (CPH).
+The mid-year census is known as the Census of Population (POPCEN) (Note: Senso ng Populasyon), while the decennial census is referred to as the Census of Population and Housing (CPH) (Note: Senso ng Populasyon at Pabahay).

 By virtue of Republic Act No. 10625, known as the Philippine Statistical Act of 2013, censuses in the Philippines have been administered by the Philippine Statistics Authority (PSA) since the 2015 census.

 History

 The first census in the Philippines in 1591, was based on tributes collected and yielded about 666,712 people in the islands.
 In 1799, Friar Manuel Buzeta estimated the population count as 1,502,574.
 However, the first official census in the Philippines was carried out by the Spanish government pursuant to a royal decree calling for the counting of persons living as of the midnight of December 31, 1877.
 Based on this census, the Philippines had a population of 5,567,685 as of the reference date.
 This was followed by another censuses, the 1887 census that yielded a count of 5,984,727.